waffle5/T4GSonicCosmos/README.md

 # T4GSonicCosmos
 This Sonic the Hedgehog game (built with Unity and The Bumper Engine) is part of our CSULB Senior Project and the Video Game Development Association, but it is also a passion project that will continue to be developed and refined more in the future.
+Sonic Cosmos is available now for Windows, Mac, and Linux!
+The game is also playable with the Xbox 360, Xbox One, and PlayStation 4 controllers.

 Link to play the game: https://waffle5.itch.io/sonic-cosmos